yunshengtian/DGEMO/README.md

 # Diversity-Guided Efficient Multi-Objective Optimization (DGEMO)

-Algorithm framework for multi-objective Bayesian optimization, including the implementation of DGEMO and other popular MOBO algorithms.
+Algorithm framework for multi-objective Bayesian optimization, including the official implementation of DGEMO and re-implementations of other popular MOBO algorithms.

-## Features
+## Key Features

-- **Algorithm**: Support DGEMO, TSEMO, USeMO-EI, MOEA/D-EGO, ParEGO, other similar variants and custom design.
+- **Algorithm**: Support DGEMO, TSEMO, USeMO-EI, MOEA/D-EGO, ParEGO, NSGA-II and custom algorithms.
 See *mobo/algorithms.py* to select proper algorithm to use / define your own algorithm.
   - **Test problem**: Support: ZDT1-3, DTLZ1-6, OKA1-2, VLMOP2-3, RE.
 Also constraint handling is implemented, if the problem constraints are properly defined according to [Pymoo Problem Definition](https://pymoo.org/problems/custom.html) (see the "G" functions).
 - **Surrogate model**: Support Gaussian process as surrogate model to evaluate samples, or sampled functions by Thompson Sampling from the fitted Gaussian process.
-See *mobo/surrogate_model.py*.
+See *mobo/surrogate_model/*.
 - **Acquisition function**: Support PI, EI, UCB and identity function as acquisition, see *mobo/acquisition.py*.
 - **Solver**: Support using NSGA-II, MOEA/D and ParetoDiscovery [[Schulz et al. 2018]](https://dl.acm.org/doi/10.1145/3197517.3201385) to solve the multi-objective surrogate problem.
 See *mobo/solver/*.
 - **Selection**: Support: HVI, uncertainty, random, etc. as criterion for selecting next (batch of) samples to evaluate on the real problem.
 See *mobo/selection.py*.